wp-plugins/benchmark-email-lite/readme.txt

 **View Live Reports:** Once an email is sent, you can see the live reports of its success from within your WordPress dashboard.
 Learn who opens your emails, clicks on links, unsubscribes and forwards your blogs to friends—even see which email contacts bounce and where your subscribers are reading from.

-To get started, sign up for a Benchmark Email [30-day free trial](http://www.benchmarkemail.com/Register "Try Benchmark Email 30 days free").
-With a free trial, you can use the Plugin and fully experience what Benchmark Email has to offer, including our Mobile Marketing iPhone App, Surveys, Polls and Autoresponders.
-We know you'll love what you see, so once you upgrade your plan you can still use the Plugin free of charge for as long as you’d like.
+To get started, sign up for a [FREE Benchmark Email account](http://www.benchmarkemail.com/Register "Try Benchmark Email FREE").
+This account will allow you to have up to 2,000 contacts and send up to 14,000 emails per month.
+You can use the Plugin and fully experience what Benchmark Email has to offer, including our Mobile Marketing iPhone App, Surveys, Polls and Autoresponders.
+We know you'll love what you see, so once you out-grow your free account you can still use the Plugin free of charge for as long as you’d like.
 The Plugin is integrated via API with your Benchmark Email account.
 You may control up to 5 Benchmark Email accounts from a single WordPress site.

 Need help?
 Please call Benchmark Email at 800.430.4095.